alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 ---
 layout: guidance
 title: Get a licence to export radioactive substances
-summary: You must have a licence to export radioactive substances.
+summary: You must have a licence to export radioactive substances and nuclear technologies
 permalink: /guidance/get-a-licence-to-export-radioactive-substances.html
 topic:
   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

+You can only export radioactive substances and nuclear technologies to [the USA, France, Russia or China](https://www.gov.uk/guidance/international-non-proliferation-and-arms-control-regimes).

 The UK strategic export control lists include: